matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Monotonicity.md

 - **Constrained Weights**: Ensuring that all weights in the network are non-negative can guarantee monotonicity.
 You can achieve this by using techniques like weight clipping or transforming weights during training.
 - **Architectural Considerations**: Designing network architectures that facilitate monotonic behavior.
 For example, architectures that avoid certain types of skip connections or layer types that could introduce non-monotonic behavior.

-The approach taken in this repository is to utilize a combination of these three aspects and is based on the construction outlined in [1].
+The approach taken in this repository is to utilize a combination of activation function, weight and architectural restrictions and is based on the construction outlined in [1].
 Ref [1] discusses the derivation in the context of row vector representations of network inputs however MATLAB utilizes a column vector representation of network inputs.
 This means that the 1-norm discussed in [1] is replaced by the $\infty$-norm for implementations in MATLAB.

 Note that for different choices of p-norm, the derivation in [1] still yields a monotonic function $f$, however there may be couplings between the magnitudes of the partial derivatives (shown for p=2 in [1]).
 By default, the implementation in this repository sets $p=\infty$ for monotonic networks but other values are explored as these may yield better fits.